-Task Steps Additional Details Import a device from a Click Add > Import.
-For information about using Device Scanner file 2.
-In the Select Source of Data list, select ZESM Device Scanner to collect about USB devices, see "Device Scanner" in the data 3.
-In the Select the Exported File field, click to display the Select File dialog box.
-ZENworks 11 SP3 Endpoint Security Utilities Reference Click Browse, select the export file, then click Open.
-5. Click OK twice to add the devices to the list.
-Click a device to view the data fields included in the device definition.
-7. Modify the device data fields if necessary.
-8. Click OK to save the changes.
-Edit a device 1.
-Click the device name.
-2. Modify the fields as desired.
-3. Click OK.
-Export a device 1.
-Select the check box next to the device name.
+Task Steps Additional Details Export a device Select the check box next to the device na me.
 You can select multiple devices to export.
 2. Click Edit > Export.
 3. Save the file.
 The default name given to the file is sharedComponents.xml.
 You can change the name if desired.
-Do not change the .xml extension.
-Delete a device Select the check box next to the device name, then click Delete.
-2. Click OK to confirm deletion of the device.
+Do not change the .x extension.
+Delete a device Select the check box next to the device nar then click Delete. me, 2.
+Click OK to confirm deletion of the device.